fanat503/Holographic-attention/README.md

 This is an early-stage proof of concept, and I am currently looking for:
 - **Mentorship** to help formalize the mathematical framework behind these phase circuits.
 - **Compute Collaborators** to test if these scaling laws hold at the 1B+ parameter scale on A100/H100 clusters.
-- **MI Researchers** interested in applying tools like activation patching or logit lens to the saved weights.

-**Contact:** Please feel free to open an issue, or reach out to me via X/Twitter https://x.com/fanat50399337 or on the MI Discord server.